2300278/CS220AU-DP/README.md

 ## Overview

-**Introduction:** in this essay I have discussed the considerations concerning the security of our medical data and its present and hypothetical use, before dwelling on the means available to us to protect ourselves.
+In this essay I have discussed the considerations concerning the security of our medical data and its present and hypothetical use, before dwelling on the means available to us to protect ourselves.

 I have developed my argument as follows:
 1. first I evoked the state of technology in today’s medical field,